oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 **Suggested milestones**:

-1. Full spec with mocks, corner cases and tests thought out; datastore + backend logic changes implemented; any necessary migrations done.
+1. Full spec with mocks, corner cases and tests thought out.
+Implement any necessary datastore + backend logic changes, and perform any necessary migrations.
-2. Frontend completed and launched; at least one exploration has been translated by a user (possibly you, but ideally someone else).
+2. Complete and launch the frontend.
+At least one exploration should have been translated by a user (possibly you, but ideally someone else) using the new system.
-3. Further project of your choice based on user feedback.
-Alternatively or additionally, implementing a system that can notify creators of translated explorations when the original exploration is updated, along with a diff of the change.
+3. Add a tab in the exploration editor that shows creators of translated explorations any updates that happened to the original exploration since it was last translated, as well as a diff of the change.
+Make it easy for creators to use this information to bring their translated exploration up to date.

 **Notes**:
 - Although the default UX should be as convenient as possible for the author, the newly-created exploration should not be publishable until all translations are completed.
+The newly-created exploration should also be structurally similar to the old one, otherwise we might end up with "translated" explorations that aren't really related to each other.
-- In the backend, we should keep track of what exploration has been translated from what -- this may be useful later.
-E.g. we might want to maintain a list of explorations that have been "derived" from a given one.
+- In the backend, we should keep track of what exploration has been translated from what, since this is useful for, e.g., maintaining a list of explorations that have been "derived" from a given one.
-- The new exploration should be structurally similar to the old one, otherwise we might end up with "translated" explorations that aren't really related to each other.
 - Some major design questions:
   - Should we go with a side-by-side view (of original + translation), or inline "annotations" for translators?
   - What if students study in English, but need different (more local) examples, or a different currency unit?